ChrisMatthewCyril/Needleman/README_Needleman.txt

 THE FOLDER HAS ALL THE STUFF THAT SETS UP MY EXPERIMENT.
 MY CODE JUST WON'T WORK ON ITS OWN.

-Where you can find it: https://github.com/ChrisMatthewCyril/Needleman/tree/Version3.0
+Where you can find it: https://github.com/ChrisMatthewCyril/Needleman/tree/Version3.0 Beware, choose Version3.0.
+It's the most recent one.

 Instructions on how to run Chris Matthew's Final "Exam" code.